 My gut feeling tells me that I never had Colitis (Proctitis).
 I believe I lived thinking I did for the past 10 years, and if you want to know how it made me feel when I first realized it (upon reading the report from 2008), the answer would be……livid and semi-nauseous.

-The first thing I did was feel blame – on myself.
-Blame that I didn’t connect the dots better; that GI doctor was always wrong for me so why did I just accept his diagnosis without really digging into those words he wrote?
+The first thing I did was blame myself.
+Blame that I didn’t connect the dots better.
+After all, that GI doctor was always wrong for me so why did I just accept his diagnosis without really digging into those words he wrote?
 And blame, then, that I would spend the next 10 years with the idea that I had Colitis, I was ill, I would always be this way, blah, blah, blah.

 But after the blame period wore off, I started feeling optimistic and grateful for the real diagnosis (leaving the past in the past) and realized that even with believing I had Proctitis these last 10 years, I still became my own hero in all of it.
 Even just two short months after that diagnosis, I knew something was off, and I listened to my gut.
 I knew I wasn’t getting better with the Canasa, and I knew that his medicated suppository was a bunch of BS.